 Imagine the Andes Mountains, a realm of towering peaks and steep slopes, where survival seems an impossible feat.
 Yet, centuries ago, the Inca civilization thrived here, carving an empire out of the very rock.
 Their secret weapon?
-An ingenious and sophisticated agricultural system, a testament to human innovation in the face of environmental adversity.
+Now, an ingenious and sophisticated agricultural system, a testament to human innovation in the face of environmental adversity.
 The farming style of the Incas wasn't merely about growing food; it was about harmonizing with nature, respecting the land, and ensuring sustenance for their people.

 Main Subheading

 The Incan empire, which flourished from the 15th to the 16th century, was a marvel of organization and engineering.
 Its success depended heavily on its ability to feed a large and growing population in the challenging terrain of the Andes.
 This required innovative agricultural practices that were both sustainable and productive.
-The Incas inherited and improved upon existing farming techniques from earlier Andean cultures, such as the Nazca and Wari, adapting them to their specific needs and the diverse environments within their empire.
+The Incas inherited and improved upon existing farming techniques from earlier Andean cultures, such as the Nazca and Wari, adapting them to their specific needs and the diverse environments within their empire Still holds up..

 Comprehensive Overview